Streetbees raises $12 million for AI market research app that pays participants for their insights

 “Traditional market research is slow, rigid, and expensive, costing brands $44 billion globally every year to produce consumer insights that are often woefully out-of-date by the time they are delivered,” said Atomico partner Carolina Brochado.
 “With Streetbees, we have found the world’s first real-time technology-enabled customer insights platform — giving brands dynamic responses, from real customers, for a fraction of the cost and time taken by traditional incumbents.”

 Streetbees currently employs 75 people in London and Lisbon, and with a big wad of money now at its disposal, it plans to grow its data science team and push its service specifically in the U.S. via its recently opened office stateside.
-However, the company has the world in its crosshairs, and its platform will hold particular value for brands wishing to carry out market research in developing markets it may be more difficult to reach through traditional means.
+However, the company has the world in its crosshairs, and its platform will hold particular value for brands wishing to carry out market research in developing markets where it may be more difficult to reach through traditional means.

 “Companies fail to invest in the developing world time and again because they don’t understand the market, as they either can’t find the information they need or they don’t trust what they have,” added Bulut.
 “By giving them a far better solution that provides local detail and real insight into what people across the world do and why, Streetbees can enable major investment in nations where it might otherwise not occur — potentially fueling economic growth where it is needed most.”